ringcentral/ringcentral-api-docs/docs/team-messaging/index.md

 ### Build a notification app

-[Glip Webhooks](./manual/webhooks/) can be used to create inputs into which 3rd-party webhooks can be posted and converted into [richly formatted messages](./manual/formatting).
-For example, the [Glip/Salesforce Integration](https://zapier.com/apps/glip/integrations/salesforce) helps keep teams up to date by relaying the creation of new leads and opportunities into a Glip team of your choosing:
+[Incoming Webhooks](./manual/webhooks/) can be used to create inputs into which a 3rd-party can post JSON formatted events or messages and have those posted directly into a chat as a [richly formatted messages](./manual/formatting).
+For example, the [RingCentral Salesforce Integration](https://zapier.com/apps/glip/integrations/salesforce) helps keep teams up to date by relaying the creation of new leads and opportunities into a chat of your choosing:

 <img src="../img/glip_post_attachment_salesforce.png" class="img img-fluid" width="30%">